Kevin967811/TASK-6-Enhanced-Food-delivery-App/README.md

 # TASK-6-Enhanced-Food-delivery-App
-Here in this enhanced version of food delivery app i have changed the color and added functionalities
+Here in this enhanced version of food delivery app i have changed the color and added functionalities After testing my food delivery app prototype with 3 users, I found that the navigation bar was confusing.
+I changed the color contrast and simplified icons.
+All users found the new layout easier to use

 Old design Figma file link :
 https://www.figma.com/design/QdLtBJk45hea5MXA571ILX/FOOD-DELIVERY-APP?node-id=0-1&t=jhkAHTHH5yVdRKMx-1